im-adithya/Spacestagram/README.md

 - For uniformity, these requests are mapped and changed to our convenience.
 - Then the data is displayed as images posted by different accounts (one for each API) in your feed.
 - This process of data collection is time-consuming, hence the data is stored in localStorage for faster access.
+- On creation of account, you'll start with following three accounts (out of 5 accounts in total)
 - It also stores your liked and starred posts and shows it (only to you) in your profile!

 ## Features